ccanizares/KeepCodingDockerSample/README.md

 # Keep Coding Asp.Net Core Docker Sample
-Fake Microservices scenario dev in asp.net core 1.0, just to practice with docker-compose.
+Fake Microservices scenario dev in asp.net core 1.0, just to practice with docker-compose (not using swarm for the moment).

 This sample is developed just for playing with docker-compose and asp.net core.
 Is developed in asp.net core 1.0 and project.json project type so it couldn't be openned with Visual Studio 2017, you need Visual Studio 2015 update 3 or Visual Studio Code.